TweePower/twee-sugarcube-random-events/doc/QuickStart.md

 ```

 > [!NOTE]
-> Here we use variable in tags and have limitationStrategy with 3 items
+> Here we use variable in tags and have limitationStrategies with 3 items
 >
 > - `{ max: 1, tags: ["Market", "Daily", "Noon"]},` - mean that this event may start just once at the noon
 > - `{ max: 1, tags: ["Market", "Daily", "Afternoon"]},` - mean that this event may start just once at the afternoon
 > - `{ max: 1, tags: ["Market", "Daily"]},` - mean that this event may start just once during the day, without this limitation, an event may be started two times (at noon and afternoon)

-Looks good, but there is a problem here, it is that limitationStrategy works globally for all events, this is done to remove "spam" of events, so it is possible to run one event from a set and thus limit the launch of other events with the same tags in limitationStrategy
+Looks good, but there is a problem here, it is that limitationStrategies works globally for all events, this is done to remove "spam" of events, so it is possible to run one event from a set and thus limit the launch of other events with the same tags in limitationStrategies
 We have two events with the strategy `["Market", "Daily"]`, which means that after one event has triggered, the second event will no longer trigger because an event with such tags has already been triggered earlier

 ### Step 7.3 - Resolve the same tags issue